The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 Chakra is the simpler of our two job gauges.
 Chakra can be stacked up to five times, and once five stacks have been built, we can spend them on either a single target oGCD or an AoE oGCD, depending on the scenario.

-"How do we build Chakra PB?"
+"How do we build Chakra, PB?"
 I hear you ask.
 We have a number of different ways:

 |                                                 |                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                           |
 | ----------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |